tbranyen/diffhtml/packages/diffhtml/README.md

 # <±/> diffHTML

-*The core diffHTML library that parses HTML, syncs changes, and patches the DOM.*
+*The core diffHTML library.
+Parses HTML, reconciles changes, and keeps the DOM in sync.*

 Stable version: 1.0.0-beta.10